cerner/fhir.cerner.com/README.md

       - update

 Similarly field values can be flexed per action as well

-    Alter the required and note values for update and create
+  <pre>Alter the required and note values for update and create
   - name: id
     required:
     - update: 'Yes'
     - create: 'No'
     cardinality: 0..1
     type: id
     description: The logical id of the resource to update.
     example: |
       {
         "id": "123412"
       }
     note:
-      - update: The id value must match the AllergyIntolerance/&lt;id> value.
+    - update: The id value must match the AllergyIntolerance/&lt;id&gt; value.
-      - create: The id field <b>must not</b> be set when performing an update operation.
+    - create: The id field <b>must not</b> be set when performing an update operation.</pre>

 The name of the action isn't limited to create and update, but only one action can be used at a time when generating a field table.